-Before my friend offered to loan me his EP-3 I had ordered a rental, the OM-D EM-5, from Lensrentals along with the Olympus M.Zuiko 12-50mm F3.5-6.3 lens.
-I had the weekend to try what is considered the high-end of Olympus line.
-Of course, Olympus announced an update to the EM-5, the EM-1, so I was testing out the deprecated technology.
+Before my friend offered to loan me his EP-3 I had ordered a rental, the Olympus OM-D EM-5, from Lensrentals along with the Olympus M.Zuiko 12-50mm F3.5-6.3 lens.
+I had the weekend to try what is considered the high-end Olympus line.
+Of course, Olympus announced an update to the EM-5, the Olympus OM-D EM-1, so I was testing out the deprecated technology.

 This article isn't a review1.
-It's more my thought and impressions on the EM-5.
+It's more my thought and impressions on the Olympus OM-D EM-5.
 The camera is about the same size as the EP-3.
 The EVF worked better than I expected.
-The EVF in the Fuji X-E1 felt quite slow and couldn't keep up with the fast movement of the camera for tracking running kids, flying birds etc. The EM-5 tracked well.
+The EVF in the Fujifilm X-E1 felt quite slow and couldn't keep up with the fast movement of the camera for tracking running kids, flying birds etc. The Olympus OM-D EM-5 tracked well.
 I didn't notice any lag.
 Setting the camera up was quite easy.
 It's quite light.
 Battery life isn't quite up to the level I expected.
 It's a lot worse than the Nikon.
-After just one day of shooting, about 100 images, the battery was exhausted.
+After just one day of shooting about 100 images, the battery was exhausted.
 I can easily get three to four full days of shooting out of my Nikon D5100's battery.
 Perhaps the EM-1 is better.

-The images below give you a decent idea what to expect from the EM-5.
-Since the D5100 has an APS-C sensor with a 1.5 crop factor and the EM-5 has a micro four-thirds sensor with a crop factor of 2.0 I used my AF-S Nikkor 35mm f/1.8 G lens and the set the 12-50 mm lens to 26mm.
+The images below give you a decent idea of what to expect from the EM-5.
+Since the D5100 has an APS-C sensor with a 1.5 crop factor and the EM-5 has a micro four-thirds sensor with a crop factor of 2.0, I used my AF-S Nikkor 35mm f/1.8 G lens.
+To create a near similar comparison, I set the 12-50 mm lens to 26mm.
 This means that both cameras were shooting at the 35mm equivalent of 52mm.
 Both cameras were set to ISO 200 and f/8 in aperture priority mode.
 I couldn't see much of a difference between these two images (other than the slightly different crop).
-The EM-5 images seem to have more contrast and the colours are more vivid but this may be some setting that I overlooked or the slightly different aperture.
+The Olympus OM-D EM-5 pictures seem to have more contrast, and the colours are more vivid, but these may be some settings that I overlooked or the slightly different aperture.
 The EM-5 felt tiny in my hand.
-In fact, I missed having a grip to hold the camera one-handed.
+I missed having a grip to hold the camera one-handed.

 The Nikon with the AF-S Nikkor 35mm f/1.8G at f/6.3.

 The Olympus M.Zuiko 12-50mm F3.5-6.3 is a macro lens.
 I shot the spider at f/10 to provide enough DOF to capture the spider in focus.
-Once turned on the lens locks in at 43mm.
-It's very easy to use and I love the results.
+Once turned on, the lens locks in at 43mm.
+It's straightforward to use, and I love the results.

-Given that Sony, Fuji and Olympus announced new cameras and lenses this month I have a lot of choices.
-PhotoPlus Expo is coming up and I may have an opportunity to try out the new Sony A7, the Olympus OM-D EM-1 and the Fuji X-E2.
+Given that Sony, Fuji and Olympus announced new cameras and lenses this month, I have many choices.
+PhotoPlus Expo is coming up, and I may have an opportunity to try out the new Sony A7, the Olympus OM-D EM-1 and the Fuji X-E2.
 I am very excited about the X-E2.
 Early reports are that Fuji has fixed the problems exhibited by the X-E1.
-If so then my decision will be even harder.
-The results from these CSC cameras makes me wonder if I can just replace my DSLR altogether.
+If so, then my decision will be even harder.
+The results from these CSC cameras makes me wonder if I can replace my DSLR altogether.